Gap Year: Ideas and Tips for Everyone Who Wants to Take a Year Off

-Many students ask “Is a gap year a good idea?”
-Of course, there is no answer that will suit every student and every situation.
+Many students ask, “Is a gap year a good idea?”
+Of course, no answer will suit every student and every situation.
 It all depends and might be your blessing and your fail.
-If you think that you can’t decide what career path is just for you, then you might have a break to try different jobs.
+If you can’t decide what career path is just for you, you might have a break to try different jobs.

 Gap Year Pros and Cons

-If you ask yourself “Should I take a gap year?” you definitely should be aware of the pitfalls and benefits of taking a gap year.
-Let’s take a look at the key points that we picked relying on the experience of students who took their year off after high school or college.
+If you ask yourself, “Should I take a gap year?” you definitely should be aware of the pitfalls and benefits of taking a gap year.
+Let’s look at the key points that we picked relying on the experience of students who took their year off after high school or college.